jimcan92/weather-station/README.md

 - The ESP32 collects data at regular intervals (e.g., every minute) and sends it to Google Sheets.
 - Data is saved in daily sheets (e.g., `Feb-02`, `Feb-03`, etc.).
+- Weather data is accessible online at [espweather.vercel.app](https://espweather.vercel.app).
+- Firestore stores configuration settings, which the ESP32 can fetch and apply dynamically.

 ## Troubleshooting